offthedial/assets/README.md

 # Off the Dial public assets
 This repository contains all of the public assets used for Off the Dial.
-> When using any asset, please give the logo/banner some space (these assets are shared to you under a no derivatives licence, see below).
+> When using any asset, please give the logo/banner some space.
 For example, with the logos nothing may overlap that circle or go inside of the circle.
 Similarly with the banners, nothing may overlap anything that we've created.

 ## How to access the assets
 There are 2 main ways to get access to the assets: